 “Any person, having gone through a marriage ceremony, who has cohabited with another to whom he is not legally married in the good faith belief that he was married to that person is a putative spouse until knowledge of the fact that he is not legally married terminates his status and prevents acquisition of further rights.
 A putative spouse acquires the rights conferred upon a legal spouse, including the right to maintenance following termination of his status, whether or not the marriage is prohibited, under Section 212, or declared invalid, under Section 301.”

-The truth is that most people who discovery that they are not really married is because they find out that their spouse already was married at the time of the marriage ceremony or they were.
+The truth is that most people who discover that they are not really married, find out that their spouse already was married at the time of the marriage ceremony (or they, themselves, were).
 In this case, the putative spouse remedy does not apply.